Lowkey1729/verse_recognition/README.md

+## VERSE RECOGNITION

-##Fetch Chapters of the Quran with similar verses  via voice input
+## Fetch Chapters of the Quran with similar verses  via voice input